MauroDeryckere/MauEng/Readme.md

 - Bindless (indirect) Rendering
 The renderer uses a global index and vertex buffer, draw commands are batched and issued using vkCmdDrawIndexedIndirect.
 Textures are in a descriptor array.

+- Dynamic rendering

 - Mesh & material support (loading a material from a file) Assimp is integrated, and all formats supported by Assimp can be used to load meshes & materials.
 Meshes are split up in submeshes, these submeshes are then instanced.
 Default and invalid materials are used to prevent branching on the GPU.

 ### Features I want to add inn the near future
+- Deferred Rendering
 - Full material support (currently only supports diffuse & normal maps textures)
+- GPU frustrum culling
 - Lighting (currently very basic hard coded light dir is supported)
 - Deleting / hiding meshes
-- GPU frustrum culling
+- Auto exposure

 ### In the further future:
+- Animations
--
+- Different Post processing effects

 ### Debug Rendering
 Easy to use API for debug rendering.